nicholas-stoll22/blockchain-test/README.md

 # blockchain-test
-test chain to learn how blockchain components work and interact
+Test chain to learn how blockchain components work and interact with each other.